Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Discussion

-The goal of utilising user data is to find a balance between the specific data type, the effort from users to input their data/or the system to collect the data, and the associated costs.
-The AUI would be the most \emph{cost-effective} when the \emph{least number of determinants} are found to predict the \emph{maximum change}in the outcome of interest. \begin{itemize} \item \textbf{Type of data used:} Throughout our study, it is clear that certain types of user data and environmental data are barely touched in the literature (e.g., task-specific data).
-This suggests that these and other underrepresented data types could be ripe for future applications.
+\begin{itemize} \item \textbf{Type of data used.} Throughout our study, it is clear that certain types of user data and environmental data have received minimal attention in the existing literature (e.g., task-specific data).
+This indicates that these underrepresented data types hold great potential for future applications.
 In addition, we believe there is an opportunity to \emph{combine multiple data types} for a more comprehensive representation of the user.
+For instance, the combination of sensor data from a wearable or smartphone with contextual information like noise level, weather conditions, or social interactions, presents an opportunity to create a more comprehensive and nuanced user profile.
+Moreover, the combination of diverse data types can enhance the accuracy and reliability of the predictive algorithm.
+By incorporating multiple dimensions of information, algorithms can provide more precise and tailored insights, leading to more effective interventions and support.
 According to Section \ref{sec:RQ2a}, \emph{user characteristics and interaction data} are by far the area with the most effort when it comes to the data source of the adaptation and they are often used in combination with each other.
-For example, for user characteristics data, some studies used multiple dimensions of user characteristics to achieve the necessary knowledge (e.g., S3, S9 and S17).
-There is no agreed amount of user information for the AUI, rather it depends on the purpose of the application \cite{kreuter2003tailored}.
-Additionally, we are able to correlate different applications with particular data types, primarily because a given data type is typically \emph{preferred} for a specific type of application \cite{KamelGhalibaf2019}.
+For example, for user characteristics data, some studies used multiple dimensions of user characteristics to obtain a more comprehensive understanding of users' attributes, traits, and behaviours (e.g., S3, S9 and S17).
+There is no agreed amount of user information for the AUI, rather it depends on the purpose of the application \citep{kreuter2003tailored}.
+Additionally, we are able to correlate different applications with particular data types, primarily because a given data type is typically \emph{preferred} for a specific type of application \citep{KamelGhalibaf2019}.
 However, current research has a fundamental problem in the ability to \emph{verify and quantify} these implicit associations.
-Thus, there exists an open research problem in \emph{explaining which given user data was preferred to be collected as the data source of adaptation for the given application type}. \item \textbf{Data collection technique}: Based on the analysis in Section \ref{sec:RQ2b}, there is a need for future studies that use adaptive technologies to make the software highly \emph{flexible} and \emph{less expensive} by properly \emph{combining software and hardware}.
-For instance, in the rehabilitation application, several studies commonly use Kinect sensors for human skeleton tracking (e.g., S35, S37 and S40).
-However, S4, one of the included studies, track virtual skeleton joints directly from the RGB data captured from a camera, which can contribute to the use of rehabilitation application more \emph{accessible} and \emph{cheaper} for a \emph{wider population}.
-A medical sensor is a type of sensor that is used frequently, however, this represents additional costs for most people and sometimes leads to their restricted use in hospital environments.
-Future studies should focus on \emph{exploring more lower-cost options for applications which may be suitable for home use}. \end{itemize}
+Thus, there exists an open research problem in \emph{explaining which given user data was preferred to be collected as the data source of adaptation for the given application type}.\\